Previous National Title Winners:

 • All enquiries during the competition should be directed to the Chief Judge.
 No conferring is permitted in any form.
 Conferring between parties will result in disqualification from the event.

-• The competition jacket [supplied] must be worn with skull cap and necktie [supplied by competitor].
+• The competition jacket [supplied] must be worn along with a skull cap and necktie [supplied by competitor].
+An apron {supplied by competitor} may also be worn.
 Marks are deducted for incorrect uniform.

 • The Chief Judge or the Kitchen Manager [safety officer] has the right to remove any equipment deemed dangerous at any time during the competition.